PostsDesert/wholemeal/design.md

 - Auth Screen should be disabled behind a feature flag (or disabled)
 - The user should be logged in and always able to edit lists.
 - "back to spinner" button should be a component and also the same for both pages
+- Refactor out receipt component
+  - Content of the receipt is not defined in the component, but rather passed in as a prop.
+  - Font should be bigger on mobile devices
+- Add socials on bottom of receipts

 Combo Page
 - The combo page should show the auth button in the top right